openminted/alvis-docker/README.md

 ## Use the docker image

-A fist docker image for testing the [alvisnlp](https://github.com/Bibliome/alvisnlp) engine is present into the Docker Hub
+A fist docker image for testing the [alvisnlp](https://github.com/Bibliome/alvisnlp) engine in command line is present into [Docker Hub](https://hub.docker.com/r/mandiayba/alvisengine)

 1. display the alvis help

-`$docker run mandiayba/alvisengine:1.0.0 alvisnlp -help`
+`docker run mandiayba/alvisengine:1.0.0 alvisnlp -help`

 2. list the modules supported by alvis

-`$docker run mandiayba/alvisengine alvisnlp -supportedModules`
+`docker run mandiayba/alvisengine alvisnlp -supportedModules`

 3. display the doc of the module named `SimpleProjector`

-`$docker run mandiayba/alvisengine alvisnlp -moduleDoc SimpleProjector`
+`docker run mandiayba/alvisengine alvisnlp -moduleDoc SimpleProjector`

 3. run an alvis plan that trains a ML model for binary relation extraction

-`$docker run -i --rm -v $PWD/workdir:/opt/alvisnlp/data  -a stderr mandiayba/alvisengine:1.0.0 alvisnlp /opt/alvisnlp/data/plans/train.plan`
+`docker run -i --rm -v $PWD/workdir:/opt/alvisnlp/data  -a stderr mandiayba/alvisengine:1.0.0 alvisnlp /opt/alvisnlp/data/plans/train.plan`

 4. run an alvis plan that classifies binary relations

-`$docker run -i --rm -v $PWD/workdir:/opt/alvisnlp/data  -a stderr mandiayba/alvisengine:1.0.0 alvisnlp /opt/alvisnlp/data/plans/predict.plan`
+`docker run -i --rm -v $PWD/workdir:/opt/alvisnlp/data  -a stderr mandiayba/alvisengine:1.0.0 alvisnlp /opt/alvisnlp/data/plans/predict.plan`

 The train and classify plans are based on [GeniaTagger](http://www.nactem.ac.uk/GENIA/tagger/) and [TEES](https://github.com/jbjorne/TEES/) tools integrated to AlvisNLP.
 The corpus used is the [Bacteria Biotope 2016](https://sites.google.com/site/bionlpst2016/tasks/bb2).
 The binary relation classified here is named "Lives_in".
 It expresses the fact that some bacteries live in some habitats.